jimnewpower/batch/readme.md

 # Batch
 This document provides options for batch processing implementations in Java.
+I have evaluated 3 options: homegrown, easy batch, and spring batch.
+Each option has a demo application that reads a CSV file and writes the data to the console.
+The demo applications are implemented as spring boot console applications.

 ## [Homegrown](https://github.com/jimnewpower/batch/tree/main/homegrown)
 Simplest solution is to write your own batch processing code.
 This is a good option if you have a small number of batch jobs and you don't need to scale.
 A LinkedBlockingQueue can be used to queue the work, and a thread pool can be used to process the work.